-In a career spanning more than four decades, Senator Art Torres (Ret.) has distinguished himself as a public servant determined to tackle complex policy issues and stand up for those without a voice.
-He has led crucial bipartisan initiatives in the fields of healthcare, education, the environment, human rights and has been a leader in the public, private, and non-profit sectors.
+In a career spanning more than four decades, Art Torres has distinguished himself as a public servant determined to tackle complex policy issues and stand up for those without a voice.
+He has led crucial bipartisan initiatives in the fields of healthcare, education, the environment, and human rights and has been a leader in the public, private, and non-profit sectors.

 Torres served twenty years in the California Legislature, eight as a member of the State Assembly and twelve as a State Senator.
 He chaired the Assembly Health Committee, the Senate Insurance Committee, the Senate Joint Committee on Science and Technology, and the Joint Committee on Refugees.
 He also founded the Senate Toxics Committee and authored the California Safe Drinking Water and Toxic Enforcement Act of 1986, known as Proposition 65.
 The proposition was intended to protect the State’s drinking-water sources from chemicals known to cause cancer, birth defects, or other reproductive harm, and to inform citizens about exposures to such chemicals.
 His passion for deterring pesticide poisoning came from working closely with Cesar Chavez in the early 1970s as the National Legislative Director of the United Farm Workers Union.
 As Chairman of the Senate Toxics Committee, he created the sole toxic reporting repository that helps scientists determine environmental and health impacts.
 He secured direct funding for university research programs as well as structural support for industry-sponsored work and funded early HIV/AIDS research in conjunction with Dr. Marcus Conant, before most public officials recognized the severity of the epidemic.
 He also advocated for insurance reimbursement for breast cancer treatments.